davemers0160/dfd/common/README.md

 ### inputs
 This is where the input files are located for various data sets.
 The Middlebury College dataset (mb) is taken from [here](https://vision.middlebury.edu/stereo/data/) and is synthetically blurred using the code in the [blur generation](https://github.com/davemers0160/blur_generation) repository.

 The Real World dataset (rw) is a custom dataset taken with a FLIR Chameleon3 camera and a Varioptic microfluidic lens.
-The groubnd truth data was collected using an Ouster OS1-64 LIDAR.
+The ground truth data was collected using an Ouster OS1-64 LIDAR.
+The data is located [here](https://iu.box.com/s/vpo69zr8wun1rnmmnidlbfcxpdel6mrz).

 ### lens_data
 This folder contains the blur characterization of the microfluidic lens and camera.